agda/agda-stdlib/paper/paper.md

 By using dependent types, the library provides sophisticated features like polymorphic n-ary functions [@allais2019generic] and regular expressions which provide proof of membership when compiled and applied.
 While widespread use of dependent types provides powerful tools for users, learning how to design a large, dependently-typed library is an ongoing journey, and we believe the Agda standard library has been one of the first such standard libraries to tackle the challenge.

-Unlike other ITPs, Agda’s module system [@ivardeBruin2023] supports module parameters whose type is dependent on earlier module parameters and this has also significantly influenced the design of `agda-stdlib`.
+Another significant influence on the design of the standard library is Agda’s module system [@ivardeBruin2023].
-Many functional languages, such as Haskell [@haskell2010], and ITP libraries, like Lean's MathLib, use type classes as the primary mechanism for creating interfaces and overloading syntax.
+Many functional languages, such as Haskell [@haskell2010], and ITP libraries, like Lean's MathLib, use type classes as the primary mechanism for ad-hoc polymorphism and overloading syntax.
-While Agda supports a more general form of type-classes via instances [@devriese2011bright], we have found that the use of qualified, dependently-parameterised modules can reproduce most of the abstraction capabilities of type-classes.
+While Agda supports a more general form of type-classes via instances [@devriese2011bright], we have found that the use of qualified, parameterised modules can reproduce most of the abstraction capabilities of type-classes.
+In particular, Agda modules support lists of parameters whose types are dependent on the value of parameters earlier in the list.
-The main benefits are that it allows users to explicitly describe which objects are being used to instantiate the abstract code and reduces the risk of time-consuming searches at type-checking time.
+The main benefits of using such modules instead of type-classes, is that it allows users to explicitly describe which objects are being used to instantiate the abstract code and reduces the risk of time-consuming searches at type-checking time.
-The main drawback is that users needs to use qualified imports when instantiating the abstract code twice in the same scope.
+The main drawback is that users may sometimes need to use qualified imports when instantiating the abstract code twice in the same scope.
-Another benefit of parameterised modules is we have found that they facilitate the safe and scalable embedding of non-constructive mathematics into a largely constructive standard library.
+Another benefit of parameterised modules in the design of `agda-stdlib`, is that they have facilitated the safe and scalable embedding of non-constructive mathematics into what is primarily a constructive library.
-In particular, non-constructive operations, such as classical reasoning, can be made available by passing them as module parameters, allowing code access to them throughout the module.
+Non-constructive operations, such as classical reasoning, can be made available by passing the operations as parameters to the current module, allowing code access to them throughout the module.
 This enables users to write non-constructive code, without either having to postulate the axioms (which would incompatible with the `--safe` flag), or explicitly pass them through as arguments to every function in the module.

 # Testing

-In ITPs correctness proofs are regarded as an integral part of creating a collection of operations.
+In ITPs, correctness proofs are regarded as an integral part of creating a collection of operations.
-One of the advantages of this is that there is far less need for test suites that verify functional correctness.
+One of the advantages of this approach is that the need for test suites that verify functional correctness is reduced.
 However the library’s tests do cover two critical areas.
+Firstly, correctness of bindings to an external library or the underlying OS primitives cannot be reasoned about in Agda itself.
-First is the foreign function interface with the underlying operating system (e.g., reading from the command line, file access, timers) or with Agda itself (e.g. tactics).
+Therefore functions that use the foreign function interface with the underlying operating system (e.g., reading from the command line, file access, timers) and tactics that use Agda macros, are still tested in the library's test suite.
-Correctness of bindings to an external library or the underlying OS primitives cannot be reasoned about in Agda itself, these operations are tested externally, i.e. in a test suite.
-The second area is performance.
-Performance of type-checking and compiled code cannot be analysed inside Agda itself, making it necessary for the library include performance tests.
+Secondly, performance of type-checking and compiled code cannot be analysed inside Agda itself, making it necessary for the library include performance tests.
-This part of the test suite is sparser, as this has not yet been a major priority for the community.
+This part of the library's test suite is sparser, as this has not yet been a major priority for the community.

 # Notable achievements in version 2.0

-We outline the state of `agda-stdlib` version 2.0 [@agda-stdlib-v2.0] (with HTML-annotated sources at: \url{https://agda.github.io/agda-stdlib/v2.0/}), in which we believe we have successfully addressed some of the design flaws and missing functionality present in versions 1.0-1.7.
-Key improvements include:
+Finally, we will briefly discuss the state of `agda-stdlib` version 2.0 [@agda-stdlib-v2.0] for which HTML-annotated sources are available at \url{https://agda.github.io/agda-stdlib/v2.0/}).
+We believe we have successfully addressed some of the design flaws and missing functionality present in versions 1.0-1.7, including:

 - Minimised Dependency Graphs: We have reduced the depth of dependency graphs within the library, ensuring that the most commonly used modules rely on fewer parts of the library.
 This change has resulted in significantly faster load times for users during interactive development.